 Common system-wide prefixes are:

-/usr/localwhich does not collide with package managers and is picked up by most linker.
+/usr/localwhich does not collide with package managers and is picked up by most linkers (depends on each system).

 /opt/precicewhich is often used for system-wide installation of optional software.
 Choosing this prefix requires setting additional variables, which is why we generally don’t recommend using it.